twangodev/cca/src/Senior-Bible/lent-devotional.md

 ## Personal Story

+In my high school robotics season, facing a significant challenge akin to Job's trials, we were grappling with the aftermath of a previous season's failure, feeling demoralized and uncertain.
+As we embarked on the new season, the words of Eliphaz to Job about strengthening feeble hands and supporting those who stumbled resonated with us.
+We were reminded of our past strengths, mirroring the scripture's exploration of human frailty versus divine strength.

+A crucial moment arose with a technical setback, similar to the challenges in Job’s discourse.
+Fixing a mechanical flaw under pressure became a testament to our collective resilience and learning, echoing the message of Job 4 about finding wisdom and strength beyond our individual capabilities.
+Through this experience, we learned profound lessons about humility, the importance of collaborative effort, and maintaining faith through adversity – themes reflecting the essence of the Lenten journey and mirroring Job’s spiritual trials.

 ## Prayer

+Dear God,

+As we reflect on Job's story, we're reminded of our own struggles and how small we can feel in the face of challenges.
+Help us to remember that it's okay not to have all the answers and to lean on You when things get tough.
+Give us the strength to keep going, even when the path isn't clear, and the humility to learn from our experiences.
+Remind us that we're not alone in our journey and that, just like Job, we can find hope and wisdom in the midst of our trials.
+Thank you for being with us every step of the way.

+Amen.

 ## Reflection Questions
 1. How can we offer support to others in their suffering, as Job once did, without judging the reasons for their pain?